 Like the acquisition process, the decisions to remove items from the University’s collection shall be made in context of Libraries’ core mission within the constraints of budget and space.
-Considerations for the potential impact and the integrity of the total collection should be weighed, rather than strictly on concerns over space, usage and datedness.
-Given the increasingly interdisciplinary nature of scholarship, candidates for deaccession should be known to subject librarians and faculty well in advance for their assessment and feedback before any decisions are made.
+Considerations for the potential impact and the integrity of the total collection should be weighed.

-Cancellations of electronic resources are driven primarily by budget.
-Any lack of historic usage, overlapping resources and low-cost alternative contents are key criteria in evaluation.
+Cancellations of electronic resources may occur after careful assessments and data, such as lack of historic usage, overlapping resources and low-cost alternative contents.